 - No at-fault accidents within the past three (3) years, and;

-- Fewer than two (2) moving violation convictions within the past three (3)
+- No more than one (1) moving violation convictions within the past three (3) years.

 3.3.2 Probationary Driver: